dozjs/doz/documentation/index.md

 ---

 ### Loops
-Same situation like conditional statements but using the method `each` provided by component:
+Same situation like conditional statements but using the array method `map` provided by component:

 ```javascript
 Doz.component('my-list', {